 Ask Questions, Questions, Questions

 A professional sitter will ask you a lot of questions about your pet.
-Consider the kinds of questions they ask, as this will indicate their experience in caring for the particular species or breed of your pet.
+Consider the kinds of questions they ask, as this is an indication of their experience in caring for the particular species or breed of your pet.

 Depending on how many hours or days you expect to be away, you should expect questions about your pet’s vaccinations and inquiries about behavior and temperament.